zanix/home-assistant-config/README.md

 - See automation folder and automation blocks within packages

+### Areas

+- Office day mode - Turn on computer and lights to full and daylight temp
+- Office night mode - Dim lights and set to soft temp

 ### Computer Control

 - Power on when Harmony activity is on "Computer"
-- Power on office computer for work
 - Set and update volume
 - Sleep on when Harmony activity is "Power Off"